PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 .. figure:: ../Temperature-UVBrightness-Project/VMC/Step03/plots_phase_angle_lt_130_min-points-latlonbox_0/RadianceFactorRatio_vs_Temperature_binned_median_from_average_8K.png

+In above I assumed for simplicity that the cloud tops are at the same level throughout the atmosphere.
+However, this is not the case.
+In :ref:`Step 3bis <VMCStep03bis>` I explore in detail how to take the variation of cloud top temperature into account.
-In :ref:`Step 4 <VMCStep04>` I extract the amplitude of the thermal tide and apply a correction.
+In :ref:`Step 4 <VMCStep04>` I extract the amplitude of the thermal tide and in :ref:`Step 5 <VMCStep05>` I analyse the fully corrected temperatures and how they correlate to the RFR.

 .. _excludinglowphaseangleimages: